 I am sure if you would have told someone years ago that homes would be moving down the road at 45 – 50 mph they would have thought you were crazy.
 Luckily someone had the vision and the mobile home was invented.

 What an incredible thing to be able to hook on to your whole home and move it to a new location.
-Doing this process with a stick built home surely takes quite a bit more time to move then how easy it is to move a mobile home.
+Doing this process with a stick built home surely takes quite a bit more time.
+Its amazing how easy it is to move a mobile home now.

 How to move a mobile home